ggorlen/puppe/README.md

 ### Is Puppe designed for testing?

 No. Use Playwright for testing.

+### Is Puppe designed for making PDFs?

+No. Use Puppeteer for making PDFs.

 ### What's the point of this library when Playwright's locators have solved flakiness?